IfeAkiWad/Project-Manager_Javascript-project/README.md

 ## Requirements

 1. Run `rails db:migrate` and `rails db:seed` to create and seed the database in the backend.
-2. Run `rails s` to start the rails server in you browser, which would be `localhost:3000`.
+2. Run `rails s` to start the rails server in your browser, which would be `localhost:3000`.
 3. `open index.html` in terminal for frontend opens single page app in the browser.

 ## Contributing